Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Question of Interest

 \textbf{Q3: Should I use RLHF (e.g., PPO, DPO), SFT(Full) or SFT (LoRA) for alignment/fine-tuning?}

 The quick answer is that the priority is RLHF> SFT (Full) > SFT (LoRA).
 RLHF has shown its superiority over SFT.
 Research directly based on RLHF will be more practical and of interest to the broad community.
 However, the GPU resource requirement of RLHF is significantly larger than SFT (Full) and SFT (Full) is significantly larger than SFT (LoRA).
 Also, the training time of SFT (LoRA) will be sufficiently smaller than the two other methods, due to its efficient training nature.
-Of note, if we use SFT (LoRA), it is very likely that reviewers will ask you for SFT (Full) or RLHF to show the generalization of your method.

 \textbf{Q4: Should I use the aligned version of LLMs (e.g., Llama2-7B-chat) or the non-aligned version (e.g., Llama2-7B) for the experiment?}